abin-m/JavaSwing_refresher/README.md

 To use this repo
 1. clone the repository
-2. Install the mysql and Java
+2. Install the mysql and Java (mac)

 ```bash